Availability: 2 places left for 2020

 The Kenai Peninsula, which lies immediately to the south of Anchorage, boasts some of Alaska's most impressive rivers, mountains, icefields, and coastline.
 It also offers convenient access to some of Alaska's most pristine marine habitats and many of the iconic fjords and glaciers that immediately spring to mind when you think of Alaska.

-Katmai National Park, at the base of the Alaska Peninsula, is home to the largest protected population of Brown Bears in the world, and for the past 2 decades it has been the subject of a hugely successful and innovative approach to organised bear viewing where small groups of bear watchers (maximum 6 people) encounter the bears on foot in the company of an expert guide.
+Katmai National Park, at the base of the Alaska Peninsula, is home to the largest protected population of Brown Bears in the world, and for the past 2 decades it has been the subject of a hugely successful and innovative approach to organised bear viewing, where small groups of bear photographers (maximum 6 people) encounter the bears on foot in the company of an expert guide.
 This has produced a unique situation whereby something akin to a mutually observed, inter-species truce exists between humans and bears.

 Accessible by floatplane or wheeled bushplane, the Katmai Coast is every aspiring bear watcher's dream ticket where giant Coastal Brown Bears can be observed catching salmon where river meets ocean in summer.
 Nowhere else on the planet will you see more and bigger bears, up close and personal, than you will in Katmai where the bear viewing experience is all about being on the ground with these magnificent animals, with very few people around.
+Access this amazing brown bear habitat by small boat/skiff and disembark to walk to locations where bears are feeding.
+Experience full days of bear viewing with packed lunches taken in the field.
+Here we will seek large males in particular.

 Kodiak Island is a legendary bear destination: genetically isolated for at least 10,000 years Kodiak's Brown Bears have evolved into the largest subspecies of the Great Northern Bear found anywhere on the planet.
 Much coveted by trophy hunters for more than two centuries, the Kodiak bears are still understandably more wary of humans than their mainland cousins, but the chance to come face to face with this near mythical creature is a powerful draw.
+Here we will focus on mothers with cubs teaching them to fish, and juveniles playing together.

 The port of Seward in the southeast of the Peninsula is the gateway to legendary Kenai Fjords National Park.
-In addition to a staggering collection of glaciers, these two areas of outstanding natural beauty are home to Sea Otters, Sea Lions, Humpback Whales, and an incredible array of seabirds including Horned & Tufted Puffins.
+In addition to a staggering collection of glaciers, these two areas of outstanding natural beauty are home to Sea Otters, Sea Lions, Orca, Dolphins, Whales, and an incredible array of seabirds including Horned & Tufted Puffins.
 On dry land you may encounter Grizzly Bears, Black Bears, and Moose.

 July 30: On arrival at Anchorage airport you will take the free shuttle bus to the ‘Comfort Suites Hotel’ for your overnight accommodation.